USDA Zone 4: Short Seasons, Big Rewards

 Start tomatoes, peppers, eggplant, and melons indoors 8-10 weeks before transplant date.
 Use black plastic mulch to warm soil earlier.
 Choose short-season cultivars: Early Girl, Sungold, or Glacier for tomatoes; Ace or Early Jalapeno for peppers.

-Seasonal Guide
+Seasonal guide

-May into early June.
+- May into early June.
 Start warm-season crops (tomatoes, peppers) indoors in April under grow lights.
 Last frost typically mid-May.
 Plant cool-season crops (peas, spinach, lettuce, onions) as soon as soil can be worked in April.
 Divide summer-blooming perennials after they leaf out.

-June through August.
+- June through August.
 Warm days, cool nights — ideal for tomatoes, peppers, and flowering perennials.
 Peak bloom mid-July.
 Deadhead regularly for continuous color.
 Water deeply once or twice weekly rather than frequently and shallowly.

-First frost late September.
+- First frost late September.
 Harvest warm-season crops by mid-September.
 Plant spring bulbs (tulips, daffodils) and garlic in October.
 Divide spring-blooming perennials after the first frost.
 Apply winter mulch once the ground freezes solid.

-November through April.
+- November through April.
 Apply mulch after ground freezes.
 Prune fruit trees during dormancy (February-March).
 Order seeds for next year in January.
 Start onions and leeks indoors in February, then tomatoes and peppers in March.

-Plants for Zone 4
+Plants for zone 4

-Hosta spp.
+- Hostas Hosta spp.

 Hostas are the go-to shade perennial.
 Huge, textured leaves ranging from electric chartreuse to deep blue-green to variegated.
 Low-maintenance once established, and they come back bigger and better every year.